dickreuter/Poker/readme.rst

 - The easiest way to contribute is by either:
     - adding new tables.
     - Adding new strategies
+    - Directly add fixes to the code and create a pull request

 Adding new tables